SankurTW/Stanford-University---SLAC-National-Accelerator-Laboratory-Research-Intern/README.md

 **External Partners**:
 - Other particle physics laboratories interested in ML trigger systems
 - FPGA vendor collaborations (Xilinx/AMD) for optimization

-### Contributing to This Research

-This is an active research project.
-While the primary development is conducted as part of the Stanford Arclight internship, we welcome:

-**Scientific Discussions**:
-- Novel architectures for particle physics
-- Physics validation methodologies
-- Hardware acceleration techniques

-**Code Contributions** (After Publication):
-- Bug fixes and performance improvements
-- Additional model architectures
-- Extended documentation and tutorials

-**Please Note**: Due to the research nature and ongoing publications, major code contributions will be accepted after initial paper submissions.
-For collaboration inquiries, contact via email.

 ---

 ## 📚 Learning Resources